dhawat/assess_data_quality/README.md

 # improved_data_quality
-this github repo contains the data and works on the challenge de mathematiques et entrepris 2021:  https://challenge-maths.sciencesconf.org/
+This github repo contains the data and works on the challenge de mathematiques et entrepris 2021:  https://challenge-maths.sciencesconf.org/
+# some useful git command
+The folder code will contains the file .py and .ibynb The folder report will contains the latex repo as file .tex (please do not add .pdf unless picture to prevent conflict).
+You can add this repo on your local machine using: git clone <url>
+Before any work session use: git pull this will prevent you from conflict when your work is done use: git add ... ,(to add your change) git commit -m "write a message explaining your change" git push , (to add your change online on gitub).
+# project informations:
 Nom of the company : Foyer : https://www.foyer.lu/en/homepage
 Bibliography:
 https://www.win.tue.nl/~mpechen/publications/pubs/Gama_ACMCS_AdaptationCD_accepted.pdf